mxber2022/SleepSpace/README.md

 ## Overview

-SleepSpace is a revolutionary Web3 platform that incentivizes healthy sleep habits by rewarding users with cryptocurrency tokens.
-By connecting your WHOOP device and meeting sleep goals, you can earn rewards while maintaining complete privacy through advanced zkTLS technology.
+SleepSpace is a Sleep2Earn platform that tackles sleep deprivation by rewarding users with tokens for maintaining healthy sleep habits.
+Using zkTLS (via the Reclaim protocol), WE ensure privacy protection while promoting better productivity and mental well-being.

 ## Features